mipwise/pastesian/README.md

 *Author*: Luiz Suzana
 April 2022

-This solution is the first project developed by the author as part of his journey at the [Mip Go][Mip Go] training program from
-[Mip Wise][Mip Wise].
+This repository contains the solution to the Pastesian problem, which was the first project developed by the author as part of his journey with the [Mip Go][Mip Go] training program from [Mip Wise][Mip Wise].

-It is going to solve the *pastesian* problem, whose basic statement is described in details [here][statement link], using the
-Mip Go
-framework, that is, by creating a tidy, tested and safe python package which may easily be deployed as a web application on [Mip Hub][mip hub], which is Mip Wise's app builder platform.
+The solution was developed by following the framework proposed in Mip Go, that is, by creating a Python package that is tidy, tested, and safe and that can be easily deployed as a web application on [Mip Hub][mip hub] (the Mip Wise's app builder platform).

 - Problem's basic statement: https://www.mipwise.com/use-cases/pastesian
 - Mathematical formulation: [docs]